Stationery and supplies

 You must purchase these items through the contracted stationery supplier.
 Expenses will be deducted from your office expenses budget.

 It is expected that flags not be presented to businesses or commercial enterprises.
 Large flags should not be distributed more generally.
 For example, large flags should not be included in general information packages to constituents.
+However, you may present a large Australian National Flag, or provide the flag to an ex-service organisation representative for presentation on your behalf, to the family of an Australian war veteran at the veteran’s funeral.

 Flags and flag lapel pins must be purchased through the contracted stationery supplier.
 Lapel pins can only be ordered in a minimum quantity of 10 items.
 Costs will be deducted from your office expenses budget.
 The types and sizes approved by the Minister are: